rbisdorff/Digraph3/docSphinx/tutorial.rst

 Confident majority : 0.14 (57.1%)
 Determinateness    : 0.24 (62.1%)

 The resulting 90% confident expected outranking relation is shown above.
-The (*lh*) figures, indicated in the table above, correspond to bipolar likelihoods and the required bipolar confidence level equals abs(0.80).
+The (*lh*) figures, indicated in the table above, correspond to bipolar likelihoods and the required bipolar confidence level equals (0.90+1.0)/2 = 0.80.
 Action '*a1*' thus confidently outranks all other actions, except '*a7*' where the actual likelihood (+0.65) is lower than the required one (0.80) and we furthermore observe a considerable counter-performance on criterion '*g1*'.

 Notice also the lack of confidence in the outranking situations we observe between action '*a2*' and actions '*a4*' and '*a5*'.
 In the deterministic case we would have :math:`r(a2 \geq a4) \,=\, -0.143` and :math:`r(a2 \geq a5) \,=\, +0.143` .
 All outranking situation with a  characteristic value lower or equal to abs(+-0.143), i.e. a majority support of 1.143/2 = 57.1% and less, appear indeed to be *not confident* at level 90% (see last Line above).

-We may draw the corresponding strict 90%-confident outranking digraph, oriented by its initial and terminal prekernels.
+We may draw the corresponding strict 90%-confident outranking digraph, oriented by its initial and terminal prekernels (see :numref:`confidentOutranking`).

 >>> gcd90 = ~ (-g90)
 >>> gcd90.showPreKernels()